 where, as usual, $\tau=\inf\{ t>0 : X(t) \leq0 \}$.
 After some results on the well-posedness of \eqref{inglis-talay:mckean}, \cite{Inglis_Talay} attacks the aforementioned idea by tracking the particle system \eqref{inglis-talay:particles} through the particular families of weighted empirical measures

 The main result then says that, provided we have

-every sequence $(P_i^n)_{n\geq 1}$ converges weakly to the law of the unique solution to \eqref{inglis-talay:mckean}, independently of $i$ and independently of any other properties of heterogeneity.
+every sequence $(P_i^n)_{n\geq 1}$ converges weakly to the law of the unique solution to \eqref{inglis-talay:mckean}, independently of the index $i$ and independently of any other properties of the heterogeneity.

-As a caveat to this result, however, we wish to flag up here that there seems to be a problem with the proof of \cite[Theorem 2.4]{Inglis_Talay} underlying the above convergence.
-Specifically, the goal is to verify that, for any given $i$, the weighted empirical measures $P_i^n$ converge to some $P$ as $n\rightarrow \infty$, where $P$ solves a suitable nonlinear martingale problem associated with the desired McKean--Vlasov limit independently of $i$.
+As a caveat to this result, however, we wish to flag up what seems to be a problem with the proof of \cite[Theorem 2.4]{Inglis_Talay} underlying the above convergence.
+Specifically, the first objective is to verify that, for any given $i$, the weighted empirical measures $P_i^n$ converge to some $P$ as $n\rightarrow \infty$, where $P$ solves a suitable nonlinear martingale problem associated with the desired McKean--Vlasov limit independently of $i$.
 On close inspection, a crucial step in \cite[Section 5.3]{Inglis_Talay}, towards affirming the aforementioned result, relies on having

 for $i\neq j$, for a suitable time- and measure-dependent differential operator $\mathfrak{L}$, yielding the martingale problem.
-However, since $\mathfrak{L}_{(\cdot,P_i^n)}$ can be seen to give the generator of the $i$'th particle, and since $P_i^n$ can differ significantly from $P_j^n$ depending on the structure of the synaptic weights $(J_{ij})_{i,j\leq n}$, the above equality will not hold in general.
-It is not clear that this discrepancy can be fixed given just the assumption mentioned above, but one could certainly handle it by placing additional constraints on the $J_{ij}$'s, so that an error term can be singled out which becomes negligible in the limit.
-Alternatively, one could could apply the methodology of the present paper in order to arrive at a heterogeneous mean-field limit, using a kernel structure $J_{ij}=\kappa(u^j,v^i)$ to capture the asymmetry of the synaptic weights.
+However, since $\mathfrak{L}_{(\cdot,P_i^n)}$ can be seen to give the generator of the $i$'th particle, and since $P_i^n$ can differ significantly from $P_j^n$ depending on the structure of the synaptic weights $(J_{ij})_{i,j\leq n}$, the above equality would not appear to hold in general.
+It is not clear that this discrepancy can be fixed given just the assumptions mentioned above, but one should certainly be able to handle it by placing additional constraints on the $J_{ij}$'s, so that an error term can be singled out which becomes negligible in the limit.
+Alternatively, one could apply the methodology of the present paper in order to arrive at a heterogeneous mean-field limit, using a kernel structure $J_{ij}=\kappa(u^j,v^i)$ to capture the asymmetry of the synaptic weights.